-Emotional Competency-Values
+- Emotional Competency-Values

 Find examples of values in action.
-Look at how others have demonstrated values in their lives?
+Look at how others have demonstrated values in their lives.
 How has the quality been illustrated in biographies, books, movies and quotations?

-Clarify your values with the Values Worksheet at Map Your Values.
 Find ways to apply what you have discovered.
-Make a plan to develop the personal qualities that you have chosen.
+Plan to develop the personal qualities that you have chosen.